CactiLab/Sherloc-Cortex-M-CFVD/README.md

   - The Sherloc runtime is located in the folder `*_S` folder, using the same Sherloc runtime source code for all examples.
 Refer to `Sherloc_runtime/[inc/src]` folder.
     - Compile and run the example application according to its specific instructions controlled by `MACROS`.
 Please check [Sherloc_runtime/README.md](./Sherloc_runtime/README.md) for more details.
 - Instructions to Build and Run:
-  - The Keil multi-project workspace \*.uvmpw contains projects for both the secure project, and non secure project.
+  - The Keil multi-project workspace `*.uvmpw` contains projects for both the secure project, and non secure project.
-  - Set the _\_s project as Active - Right click on "Project: _\_s" and select "Set as Active Project".
+  - Set the `_s` project as Active - Right click on "Project: `_s`" and select "Set as Active Project".
-  - Build the \*\_s project using "Project --> Build" or by pressing F7.
+  - Build the `*_s` project using "Project --> Build" or by pressing F7.
-  - Set the _\_ns project as Active - Right click on "Project: _\_ns" and select "Set as Active Project".
+  - Set the `_ns` project as Active - Right click on "Project: `_ns`" and select "Set as Active Project".
-  - Build the \*\_ns project using "Project --> Build" or by pressing "F7".
+  - Build the `*_ns` project using "Project --> Build" or by pressing "F7".
   - Start Debug Session using "Debug -> Start/Stop Debug Session" or by pressing "Ctrl+F5".
 - All compiled binaries are in the `out` folder.
 Then: